 Metalogix is the Shield that Guards the Realm of Content

 In light of the breaches that have left HBO open and vulnerable to this unfolding drama, protecting your organization won’t require building a literal ice wall.
 In fact, it’s a lot easier—simply download Metalogix Expert!

 Metalogix Expert is a free tool that measures your SharePoint security infrastructure against best practices and assesses vulnerabilities, risks, and gaps so you can ensure that your environment is safe from data breaches, insider threats, and giant undead dragons.

 Don’t let winter come for you.
 Get the insight you need to optimize your security infrastructure with Metalogix Expert and bring an endless summer to your collaboration environment.

-Jason Lee is a Content Marketing Manager at Metalogix and is passionate about facilitating engaging experiences.
+Jason Lee is a Product Marketing Manager at Metalogix and is passionate about facilitating engaging experiences.
 With his background in SEO and digital marketing, he strategizes innovative ways to drive impactful marketing campaigns and deliver powerful results on SERPs.